djepar/djepar.github.io/BlogEntry.md

 ### OS (Google Coursera Course 4 : System Administration and IT Infrastructure Services)
 Finished the course :)

-### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT

 ## 14 october